alexanderschang/job_recommender/README.md

 # Job Recommendation App
 This application provides job recommendations based on a given resume uploaded by the user.
-The job recommender was built using flask and HTML, and data analysis was done using nltk, regex, pandas, and numpy.
+The job recommender was built using Flask and HTML, and data analysis was done using NLTK, Regex, Pandas, and NumPy.

 ![main_page](images/main_page.png)